Sign in

 Ask Fintool Equity Research AI

-Vikram Gandhi's questions to Travelers Companies Inc (TRV) leadership
+Vikram Gandhi's questions to TRAVELERS COMPANIES (TRV) leadership

-Vikram Gandhi's questions to Travelers Companies Inc (TRV) leadership • Q2 2025
+Vikram Gandhi's questions to TRAVELERS COMPANIES (TRV) leadership • Q2 2025

 Question

-Vikram Gandhi asked about the cyber insurance market, specifically regarding any moderation in rate reductions.
-He also inquired about a ratings mix shift in the investment portfolio from AAA to AA and its cause.
+Vikram Gandhi of HSBC asked if there were signs of moderation in cyber insurance rate reductions.
+He also inquired about the reason for the downward shift in the investment portfolio's credit rating mix from AAA to AA and its impact on capital models.

 Answer

-Jeff Klank, President of Bond and Specialty Insurance, described the cyber market as competitive and noted Travelers is taking a disciplined pricing approach as they believe market pricing doesn't fully reflect the loss environment.
-CFO Dan Fry confirmed the investment portfolio shift was driven by the Moody's downgrade of U.S. government credit and is not a concern.
+Jeff Klank, President of Bond & Specialty Insurance, described the cyber market as competitive but noted Travelers is taking a disciplined approach as they believe market pricing doesn't fully reflect the loss environment.
+CFO Dan Fry confirmed the ratings shift was driven by Moody's action on U.S. government credit and stated it is not a level of concern and does not have a significant impact on their internal capital model.

 Ask Fintool Equity Research AI

-Vikram Gandhi's questions to Travelers Companies Inc (TRV) leadership • Q2 2025
+Vikram Gandhi's questions to TRAVELERS COMPANIES (TRV) leadership • Q2 2025

 Question